How accessible is Padlet?

-Padlet is basically compatible with screen-reader software (such as Apple VoiceOver); for example, posts can be read out aloud and new posts can be created using a shortcut.
-However, screen-reader software users (and those with impaired vision) rely on padlet creators to follow these tips to create padlets that are accessible.
+- Screen-reading software: Padlet is basically compatible with screen-reader software (e.g. Apple Voice-Over, Jaws); for example, posts can be read aloud and new posts can be created using a shortcut.

-• Auto-captions will display for videos linked via YuJa, YouTube etc.
+- Auto-captions: will display for videos linked via YuJa, YouTube etc.

 Signpost support: There is a university Padlet support page for students, which can be linked via your Blackboard course content, such as Ultra Documents, Module Roadmap and/or Weekly plan.